 ASIC has information to help small business operators, including how to protect your small business.
 It is important to think through financial decisions and seek business advice from a trusted professional adviser.

 ASIC also has resources for small business operators when companies are experiencing financial distress or trading while insolvent.
-There are also resources to help companies dealing with financial distress resources from Australian Restructuring Insolvency and Turnaround Association (ARITA), Chartered Accountants ANZ (CA ANZ) and CPA Australia.
+There are also resources to help companies dealing with financial distress from the Australian Restructuring Insolvency and Turnaround Association (ARITA), Chartered Accountants ANZ (CA ANZ) and CPA Australia.

 Banks are offering relief for small businesses affected by COVID-19.